btmnk/vrising-docker/README.md

 Only edit the settings files in `/settings`, they will be copied to the actual server data when starting the server. \
 You will have to restart the server after changing settings.

+### Server List

+Make sure to set `ListOnSteam` and `ListOnEOS` to true in the `ServerHostSettings.json`

+### Ports

+By default VRising will use the ports 9876/udp and 9877/upd but you will also have to allow 27015 for steam to pick up your server for the server list.